JosephNeilG/library_4a/README.md

    Replace these values with your actual database settings to connect to the library database.

-5. Start XAMPP Server
+5. **Start XAMPP Server**

-   Ensure that both Apache and MySQL are running in the XAMPP control panel.
+   - Ensure that both Apache and MySQL are running in the XAMPP control panel.

-6. Testing the Application
+6. **Testing the Application**
-   You can now use API testing tools like Postman or Thunder Client to test the CRUD operations and authentication endpoints.
+   - You can now use API testing tools like Postman or Thunder Client to test the CRUD operations and authentication endpoints.

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests